Infineon/arduino-xensiv-pas-gas-sensor/docs/getting-started.rst

 Getting Started
 ================

-In this quick tutorial we will go through one of the XENSIV™ PAS GAS sensor examples available using the Miniboard and the XMC microcontroller family in Arduino.
+In this quick tutorial we will go through one of the XENSIV™ PAS GAS sensor examples, which is available for all the sensors supported by this Arduino library.

 Required Hardware
 -----------------